fwitte/TESPy_teaching_exergy/book/cycles/intro.md

 - {ref}`a compression heat pump process <heat-pump-label>`.

 You will learn how to set up larger models with TESPy and how to apply the exergy analysis to them.
-Furthermore, parametric analysis of component and process parameters show, how exergy analysis can help identifying cycle inefficiencies, or finding improvements.
+Furthermore, parametric analysis of component and process parameters show, how exergy analysis can help to identify cycle inefficiencies, or finding improvements.